 The Spire is without doubt my favourite William Golding novel.
 I love the beauty of the symbolism and the way Golding plays with narrative techniques to chart Dean Jocelin’s descent into madness.
-A quick search on the internet will reveal that a film version of the book has at least been discussed and planned although sadly, is not yet in production.
-I was therefore, really excited to hear that Salisbury Playhouse was to present the first ever stage adaptation of The Spire.
+I was, therefore, really excited to hear that Salisbury Playhouse was to present the first ever stage adaptation of The Spire.
 This of course has particular local significance because the construction of the spire in the novel was inspired by the real-life spire on Salisbury Cathedral.
 Golding taught at Bishop Wordsworth’s School in Salisbury (beside the cathedral) before becoming a full-time writer.

 Prior to the viewing the play, I was intrigued as to how the set designers and director would portray the building of the spire.
 Golding describes the construction in great detail at times, and we get a sense in the book of the noise, smell and disturbance that the builders bring to the peaceful atmosphere.
 Could this be replicated on stage?
 The other challenge is that most of the action occurs in Jocelin’s mind and he is such an unreliable narrator that often the reader isn’t sure whether Jocelin’s version of events is correct.